Fios-Quest/idiomatic-rust-in-simple-steps/src/language-basics/unsafe.md

 # }
 ```

-One cool thing worth pointing out is that Rust even types your pointers making it harder to muddle them up later.
+One cool thing worth pointing out is that Rust even types your pointers, making it harder to muddle them up later.
 A
 pointer to an `i32` has the type `*const i32`

 ```rust